bvn-architecture/PluginsDocumentation/docs/_pages/about.md

 permalink: /about/
 ---

-By the BVN in house development team.
+By the BVN in-house Development Team.